srinivasa-namburi/MicrosftApi/DEPLOYMENT.md

 # Pre-Requisites

 1. Fork the Repository, then download the fork you've created of the GenAI for Industry Permitting repository with git, and run this command from a PowerShell prompt (if you're on Windows, open Powershell through Terminal or the Windows Powershell application, if you're on Linux/Mac, precede the follow script name with "pwsh").
 Make sure your active working directory is wherever you downloaded the repository to.
 This script creates the Service Principle used by the applicaion for it's ongoing operation.
 It acts as the Application client against Microsoft Entra to run authentication.
+Take note of the outputted secret details at the end of the script, this will be required for the PVICO_ENTRA_CREDENTIALS secret later on.

    ```
    .\build\scripts\sp-create.ps1